Traveller2001/traveller-cv/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Master Student in Computer Science and Technology
+    - course: M.S. in Computer Science and Technology
       institution: Institute of Software Chinese Academy of Sciences
       year: 2024 - Present
     - course: B.S. in Computer Science and Technology